mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 ---------------------
 If you are using Marlin, use the Z+ endstop port on your 3D printer to install the Filament Runout Sensor, marlin will send M600 gcode to change the filament once the sensor is triggered.

-If you have a Raspberry Pi with OctoPrint setup, use the plugin above in order to use this sensor, connected to the raspberry Pi.
+If you have a Raspberry Pi with OctoPrint setup, use the plugin above in order to use this sensor, connected to the Raspberry Pi.

 ### Daisy-chain Configuration

 The unit can handle as many filaments simultaneously, on a daisy-chain configuration using the extension port.
-As soon as one of the sensors run out of filament, the unit will send a message to the next one, up to - your main board.
+As soon as one of the sensors run out of filament, the unit will send a message to the next one, up to - your mainboard.

 Basic Hardware Usage
 --------------------